TOVTC/flutter-dart-movie-lookup/README.md

   This application also features bilingual language support for English (en-US) and Spanish (es-ES).
 (Translations unfortunately provided by Google Translate, please don't come for me 🥺)

   ## Installation<a name="installation"></a>
-  To view this application, ensure that you have installed Android Studio.
-After cloning the repository, launch the emulator from VS Code using ctrl + shift + p and press f5 to run the application debug mode.
+  To view this application, ensure that you have installed Android Studio or xCode.
+After cloning the repository, create a .env file in the root directory of the project with a TMDB api key called "API_KEY".
+Use the commands "flutter clean" and "flutter pub get" to clear and install all dependencies.
+Then, if on Android, launch the emulator from VS Code using ctrl + shift + p and press f5 to run the application debug mode or launch the simulator using xCode and use the command "flutter run" to start the application.

   ## Built With<a name="built"></a>
   * Flutter
   * Dart
   * Android Studio
+  * xCode
   * TMDB api
   * flutter_dotenv
   * flutter_svg